MalevichAI/malevich/docs/Apps/What_is_Processor.rst

 Malevich makes use of specific data types when passing data between processors.
 Each of these types denote a specific entity that processor can receive as an input or return as an output.

-* `DF <../API/square/df.html#malevich.square.df.DF>`_ - a single instance of tabular data.
+* :class:`DF <malevich.square.df.DF>` - a single instance of tabular data.
 The table can follow a specific schema.
-* `DFS <../API/square/dfs.html#malevich.square.df.DFS>`_ - a collection of tabular data.
+* :class:`DFS <malevich.square.df.DFS>` - a collection of tabular data.
 The collection can be bound by a specific number of tables or be unlimited.
 Also, it can impose a schema on each table.
-* `Sink <../API/square/sink.html#malevich.square.df.Sink>`_ - a collection of DFS that allows you to denote a processor capable of being link to unbounded number of processors.
+* :class:`Sink <malevich.square.df.Sink>` - a collection of DFS that allows you to denote a processor capable of being link to unbounded number of processors.
-* `OBJ <../API/square/obj.html#malevich.square.df.OBJ>`_ - a collection of files that can hold arbitrary binary data.
+* :class:`OBJ <malevich.square.df.OBJ>` - a collection of files that can hold arbitrary binary data.

 See, how they are applied in the following example: